tredfern/moonpie/README.md

 ## Rendering

 Rendering is performed by traversing the tree and then rendering, if appropriate:
- 1. The element background
+ 1. The element's background
- 1. The element border
+ 1. The element's border
- 1. The elements children
+ 1. The element's children
- 1. The elements image
+ 1. The element's image

 ## Components